How SMASH Works

 Eliminating the barriers facing Black, Latinx, and Native American students who have the desire to enter STEM and computing professions has the potential to meet the projected demand for STEM workers in our future workforce, while broadening the economic opportunities of underrepresented communities of color.

-Through the SMASH community, ongoing alumni programming and support, and the greater Kapor Center network, SMASH alumni are able to persist to and through their STEM majors and careers.
+SMASH graduates are offered ongoing alumni programming and support through the SMASH community and the greater Kapor Center Network so that they can successfully move through their STEM majors and careers.